 This is the time of year when CSAs fill their customer lists – so if you have been meaning to look into a CSA, it’s time to act now.
 You’ve heard of CSAs, right?
 CSA is short for Community Supported Agriculture, and it’s a great way to buy local seasonal food directly from a farmer or group of farmers.
-I am a member of the City Commons CSA, a cooperative of Detroit farms – yes, really, urban farms right in Detroit.
+I am a member of the Beaverland Farms CSA, an urban farm right in Detroit.
+Let me tell you about CSAs, some of the benefits of a CSA, and how to choose a CSA.

 CSA members purchase a subscription to the farm produce: we buy a seasonal share in the farm, which provides us with boxes of fresh produce (and sometimes flowers) every week during the growing season.
 Each CSA is unique; each has its own policies and standards, but the basics are the same: pay a fee, share the harvest, and share the risk: if rain or hail wipes out the crop, that’s your green beans gone; if there’s a fantastic month of rain and sun, that’s your bulging market basket.